electriccitizen/sparky_ai/README.md

 This will ensure that your site takes over all of the modules installed during the recipe install process.

+** You can skip this step if you are just testing a recipe, but all recipes should be unpacked for production use.

 ## Requirements